j-ef-dee/Naija-Pizza/README.md

 # Naija-Pizza
-This project is deeloped using HTML, Materialize CSS and PHP
+This project is deeloped using HTML, Materialize CSS PHP & MySQL

-For all Pizza enthusiast
+For all Pizza enthusiasts,
-Design and add your deream pizza
+Design and add your dream pizza

 Project is design with PHP and MySQL